ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 # Tuning the IBM base code model for {{site.data.keyword.wcaal_full}}
 {: #tutorial-tune-ansible}

-[Ansible Lightspeed]{: tag-red}

-If you purchased a {{site.data.keyword.wcaal_notm}} Standard plan, you can tune the IBM base code model on your own data so that it generates code suggestions that are customized for your organizational context.
-You can use the {{site.data.keyword.wcaal_notm}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
+If you purchased a {{site.data.keyword.wcaal_full_notm}} Standard plan, you can tune the IBM base code model on your own data so that it generates code suggestions that are customized for your organizational context.
+You can use the {{site.data.keyword.wcaal_full_notm}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
 {: shortdesc}